thaliaarchi/cv/README.md

 Its design is intended to resemble a paper document, precise, with understated simplicity, and is minimal in implementation.
 No JavaScript, no bloat.
-No code generation; just HTML and inline CSS.
+No code generation; just HTML with embedded CSS.
 It is inconspicuously responsive and adapts for printing, but it doesn't look like a résumé for web development.
 It uses my favorite humanist typeface, Fira Sans, which has subtle flourishes.